 Figure 1 shows vector plots after 162, 166, 170, and 174 seconds respectively for the simulations with the pitched blade turbine.
 These vector plots show the unsteadiness in the flowfield.
 Figure 1a shows a relatively symmetric axial flow pattern.
 Figure 1b shows an asymmetric flow pattern, with the flow on the left side of the vessel being axial, and the jet coming from the impeller attaching to the vessel bottom.
 On the right side of the vessel, the jet coming from the impeller bends radially and attaches to the vessel wall.
-Figure 1c shows a flow pattern where the jet coming from the impeller attaches to the vessel wall on both sides and a secondary circulation loop has formed near the vessel bottom.
+Figure 1c shows a flow pattern where the jet coming from the impeller attaches to the vessel bottom.
 Figure 4d shows a relatively symmetrical flow pattern where the axial jet from the impeller attaches to the vessel bottom.